About SME Planet

 • Yet get less than 3% of global financing or investment funding.

 The paradox is that either side of this Missing Middle needs are being well served.
 For example: There are hundreds of development projects and micro-finance institutions serving community enterprise, small farmers and entrepreneurs.
 Similarly, impact investors assets under management (AUM) reached more than $860Bn in 2024.
 Most of these funds have been used for disbursements concentrated around larger enterprises, multi-year renewable energy, water, transportation or infrastructure projects.
-However, less than 3% of SME investments go to SMEs in low & middle-income countries and less than 2% of that small amount getting to women-led SMEs or young entrepreneurs.
+However, less than 3% of SME investments go to SMEs in low & middle-income countries and less than 2% of that small amount gets to women-led SMEs or young entrepreneurs.

 At the same time, importing countries and buyers continue to add to the burden of supply country SME exporters' costs through new import compliance, quality, traceability, transport, packaging, pollution and consumer credentials.
 Each new credential requires changes to a SMEs supply chain or production processes and has a verification and recurring audit cost for the exporter measured in thousands of US dollars.
 Current banking practices drive more than 65% of exporting SMEs to resort to buyers's advances or vendor financing arrangements that restrict the use of funds and are expensive in sales discounts.

-Financing providers blame the gap on poor quality and unreliable business information, lack of collateral or security for funds and foreign exchange volatility measures to remain compliant with international banking regulations.
-Bank staff are costly and have limited time to coach SMEs - rendering the SME lending space un-profitable.
+o.
+Bank staff are also costly and have limited time to coach SMEs in financial management and records assembly - so SME lending has been labelled as generally un-profitable.
 Investors, in for longer terms, need higher returns than banks.
-Their due diligence checks extend beyond an enterprise to national politics, the economy, expected climate change, etc. Until now, this has only been viable for small numbers of larger, more mature enterprises with a wider potential impact footprint.
+Their due diligence checks extend beyond an enterprise into national politics, the economy, expected climate change, etc. Until now, impact investing has only been viable for small numbers of larger, more mature enterprises with strong potential impact footprints.

 So what can be done?